jollyjerr/knowledge/math/trigonometry/trig-functions.md

 ## Signs by quadrent

-Keep in mind that triangles can be in any of the four quadrents, and trig identites will have different signs depending on the quadrent.
+Keep in mind that triangles can be in any of the four quadrents, and trig identities will have different signs depending on the quadrent.

 If you know the quadrent of a triangle and one trig function, you can find the other five.